aiidateam/aiida-core/docs/source/installation.rst

 .. _jmol: http://jmol.sourceforge.net
 .. _pyspglib: http://spglib.sourceforge.net/pyspglibForASE/

-Setting Up AiiDA For Use
+Setting up AiiDA for use
 ++++++++++++++++++++++++

-Adding and Editing Profiles
+Adding and editing profiles
 ---------------------------

 If you wish aiida to try to automatically create a database for your new profile and to guess sensible defaults for all the values you leave out you can add a profile using::